wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ### Generated files

-Stylable generates two kinds of type related files:
+Stylable generates two kinds of type-related files:

-- `*.d.ts` provide typing for the stylesheet runtime API
+- `*.d.ts` provides typing for the stylesheet runtime API
-- `*.d.ts.map` provide mapping from the generated `.d.ts` file to the original `.st.css` stylesheet.
-This allows jumping to definition in the original source straight from the TypeScript file.
+- `*.d.ts.map` provides mapping from the generated `.d.ts` file to the original `.st.css` stylesheet.
+This allows jumping to definitions in the original source straight from the TypeScript file.

 Type definitions that are generated adjacent to the stylesheet would be automatically detected and used by TypeScript.
 However, this can cause bloat in the project source files.